Tutorial - Getting Started with PCB Design

 - Select File » Save (shortcut: F, S) to save your board.

-Note : The tracks placed by the autorouter appear in two colors: red indicates that the track is on the top signal layer of the board and blue indicates the bottom signal layer.
-The layers that are used by the autorouter are specified in the Routing Layers design rule, which was set up in the PCB Board Wizard .
+The autorouter will route on both the top and bottom layers, red tracks on the top layer, blue on the bottom layer.
+The layers that are used by the autorouter are specified in the Routing Layers design rule, which defaults to top and bottom layers.
 Also notice the two power net tracks running from the connector are wider, as specified by the second Width design rule you set up.
-Don't worry if the routing in your design is not exactly the same as shown in the figure above.
-The component placement will not be exactly the same, so neither will be the routing.

 Verifying Your Board Design